minhtriet2k9dev-pas/SmallTextEditor/README.md

 # SmallTextEditor
-please wait for the update version with find and replace:)
+please wait for the updated version with find and replace:)